Irish mashed potatoes are perfect for St. Patrick’s Day. This colcannon recipe has cabbage and potatoes; add corned beef for a complete meal!

 This Irish mashed potato dish whips together chives, milk, butter, bacon, and just the right amount of cabbage.
 In fact, the word Colcannon stems from the Gaelic cal caenan’ which means ‘white-headed cabbage.’

 Potatoes and cabbage, what could be more Irish than that?
-Adding a meat dish, of course.
+Adding corned beef, of course.

-I like to serve traditional Colcannon on St. Patrick’s Day in honor of my Irish heritage, but this dish is a fantastic way to spruce up the dinner table any day of the year.
+I like to serve traditional Irish mashed potatoes for St. Patrick’s Day in honor of my Irish heritage, but this dish is a fantastic way to spruce up the dinner table any day of the year.

 A Word About Choosing the Right Potato